A picture of Civitan International's logo (a cog with a C and a sphere inside)

 Why Celebrate Disability Pride Month?

 Many people with disabilities still face barriers to being fully included and valued.
 Ableism is often ignored, but its effects are real.
-It limits access to education, jobs, health care, and respect.
+It limits access to education, jobs, healthcare, and respect.

 How to Celebrate Disability Pride Month